Privacy Policy

 • Session cookies: Up to 60 minutes (see Cookie Policy)

-Currently, exports include collection and session records (metadata) from your default workspace.
-Exports do not currently include uploaded files or full session transcripts.
+Currently, exports include user-owned collection and session records (metadata) across workspaces where you are a member.
+Exports do not currently include uploaded files, transcript bodies, or every category of derived data.

-If you are the last owner of a workspace, you may need to transfer ownership to another member before account deletion can complete.
+If you are the last owner of a workspace, you may need to transfer ownership to another member before account deactivation or deletion can complete.

 We may retain limited information for security, audit, fraud prevention, and legal compliance.
 Backup copies and logs may persist for a period of time after deletion and are overwritten or deleted according to our operational practices.